Skip to content

 Where We Fit—A Compliant, Introduction-Only Model

 We do not provide securities or investment advice.
-Through Concierge Wealth Services, qualified clients may request a confidential introduction to an independent, SEC-registered adviser.
-That firm evaluates objectives, risk capacity, liquidity needs, and suitability under its regulatory framework—providing disclosures, fee schedules, and ongoing oversight.
+Through Concierge Wealth Services, qualified clients may request a confidential introduction to an independent, SEC-registered investment adviser.
+That adviser evaluates objectives, risk capacity, liquidity needs, and suitability under its regulatory framework and provides disclosures, fee schedules, and any advisory services (if applicable).

 Important Notice: All wealth management and investment advisory services are provided exclusively through our independent SEC-registered investment adviser partner.
 Our insurance firm does not offer securities or investment advice.
 Clients who engage in advisory relationships will be subject to the adviser’s terms, fees, and regulatory framework.